cheesecakeufo/komorebi/README.md

 ## What is Komorebi?

-Komorebi is an awesome desktop manager for all Linux platforms.
+Komorebi is an awesome animated wallpapers manager for all Linux platforms.
-It provides fully customizeable image and video wallpapers that can be tweaked at any time!
+It provides fully customizeable image, video, and web page wallpapers that can be tweaked at any time!

 ![s1](https://raw.githubusercontent.com/iabem97/komorebi/master/screenshots/collage.jpg)